DrThomasAger/smile/README.md

 ```

-Studies in prompt engineering continously show that **small changes in seemingly non-representational punctuation characters can have massive downstream task performance increases.** We aim to **standardize and normalize these prior ignored performance gains** for both small and large teams, organizations and individuals.
+Studies in prompt engineering continously show that **small changes in seemingly non-representational punctuation characters can have massive downstream task performance increases.

+**(: Smile aims to **standardize and normalize these prior ignored performance gains** for both small and large teams, organizations and individuals.